Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \section{Appendix A: Strong type I product systems}

 \stepcounter{section} A strong type I system is a product system $E^\odot$ that is generated by a unital strongly continuous set of units $S$.
 Unital means that $S$ contains at least one unital unit $\xi^\odot$.
-The topology in which the units generate the product system depend on whether we are speaking about unital \nbd{C^*}algebras and modules or about \nbd{W^*}algebras and modules.
-Also strongly continuous means two different things: In the \nbd{C^*}case we mean that a family of maps $T_t\colon\cA\rightarrow\cB$ is strongly continuous if $t\mapsto T_t(a)$ is continuous in $\cB$ for all $a\in\cA$.
+The topology in which the units generate the product system depends on whether we are speaking about unital \nbd{C^*}algebras and modules or about \nbd{W^*}algebras and modules. \footnote{ In general, by the product subsystem (of pre-correspondences, of correspondences, of \nbd{W^*}correspondences) of a product system (of pre-correspondences, of correspondences, of \nbd{W^*}correspondences) $E^\odot$ generated by a certain set of elements $x_t\in E_t,t\in\R_+$ we mean, as usual, the smallest product subsystem (of pre-correspondences, of correspondences, of \nbd{W^*}correspondences) containing all these elements.
+(By ``dual linear algebra'', for vector suspaces $V_i\subset V$, $W_i\subset W$, we have $(V_1\otimes W_1)\cap(V_2\otimes W_2)=(V_1\cap V_2)\otimes(W_1\cap W_2)$.
+This allows to conclude that, in each case, a minimal product subsystem exists.
+If the generating elements come from a set $S$ of units, then the subsystems generated by $S$ my be identified explicitly by formulae like \eqref{unigen}.) } Also strongly continuous means two different things: In the \nbd{C^*}case we mean that a family of maps $T_t\colon\cA\rightarrow\cB$ is strongly continuous if $t\mapsto T_t(a)$ is continuous in $\cB$ for all $a\in\cA$.
 The occurring product systems will be continuous product systems.
-In the \nbd{W^*}case we refer to the strong operator topology, assuming that the occurring \nbd{W^*}algebras are represented in standard representation.
-(For the results any faithful normal representation would do.)
-So, $t\mapsto T_t(a)g$ is continuous in $G$ for all $a\in\cA$ and $g\in G$.
+In the \nbd{W^*}case we refer to the strong operator topology of $\cB\subset\sB(G)$, so, $t\mapsto T_t(a)g$ is continuous in $G$ for all $a\in\cA$ and $g\in G$.
+(See also Footnote \ref{scFN} in the beginning of Section \ref{vNcontSEC}.)
 The occurring product systems will be strongly continuous product systems.

 \lf This appendix serves two purposes.